Statistics and outlook for cancer of the larynx

 - How well you are overall

-- The grade or differentiation of your cancer – grade is how abnormal the cancer cells look under the microscope
+- The grade of your cancer – grade is how abnormal the cancer cells look under the microscope

 If you carry on smoking after cancer of the larynx, there is a high risk that you will get a second cancer.
 Continuing to smoke can also increase the chance of side effects after radiotherapy, and it can affect how well the treatment works.
 Many cancers of the larynx have a high cure rate, so it is very important that you try to stop smoking.
 This can be very difficult when you are under stress but you can get help from your GP.
 There is also information on our news and resources website.